-The most popular at home systems are: Regular drip coffee, French Press, Aeropress, Espresso Machine, Moka Pot, Percolator, or a newer version of the classic drip coffee machine like a “Ninja Coffee Bar” drip brewer.
+The most popular at home systems are: Regular drip coffee, French Press, Aeropress, Espresso Machine, Moka Pot, Pour Over, or a newer version of the classic drip coffee machine like a “Ninja Coffee Bar” drip brewer.

 Today I would like to focus on the French Press method.

 French Press Coffee is a top choice for people who like it strong and a little thick.
 A drip brewer will produce less coffee grounds in your finished cup because of the paper filter, whereas a French Press only has a metal filter so there will be some grounds that make it into your finished cup.
 It’s personal preference whether that’s a good or bad thing.
 Personally, a French Press is a little too thick for my daily cup but I love the notes and coffee taste it creates.
 This full immersion method of brewing really pulls all the notes from the coffee and lets you taste everything a good coffee has to offer.